Excellent question! So here are some quick thoughts:]

 But I received an email recently that said this:

 Wow.
 That’s awful.
-And honestly, it’s not that uncommon.
+And honestly, it’s not that uncommon for a man to leave his wife unsatisfied in bed.

 Here’s my theory about why: Porn does not depict foreplay.
 In pornography, sex is always about intercourse or something else done to the guy.
 And the intercourse is usually very aggressive and often violent and degrading.
 So the thought of foreplay as being “sexy” has virtually been eliminated in pornography.
 Women now seem like sexual freaks if they want something other than intercourse, because all these other women on the screen don’t need it at all.